Is Running Good in Menopause?

 Practical Solutions to help you keep running in perimenopause to menopause

-Exercise is well known to have benefits for muscle, bone, and heart health and is advised to continue into menopause.
+Exercise is well known to have benefits for muscle, bone, and heart health and yes— it is good for you too to continue running into menopause!

 • Vary training load: moderate and vigorous intensity for continued cardiovascular benefits